ng-git/OptiMol/README.md

 `atom` stands for the atom type, while `periodic_#` stands for their periodic numbers

-`connect_to` stands for what other atoms -- labelled in row numbers and as always in python the first row is labelled as 0 -- the current atom is connected to, and -1 stands for any connection to Hydrogen
+`connect_to` stands for what other atoms -- labelled in row index-- the current atom is connected to, and -1 stands for any connection to hydrogen atom

-`bond_1`, `bond_2` and `bond_3` stands for the numbers of single, double and triple bonds that the atom has respectively.
+`bond_1`, `bond_2` and `bond_3` stands for the numbers of single, double and triple bonds that the atom has.

 Atoms information of 2D molecules can be interpreted similarly as above.

+See `functional_specifications` for module performance and use cases.
+Detailed description of each function are listed in `conponent_specifications`.

 ## Installation